ehotaling/Disease_Prediction/Readme.md

 - **Features:** 377 binary symptom features (1 indicating presence, 0 absence).
 - **Filtering:** Classes with fewer than 3 samples were removed prior to modeling to enable stratified train/test splitting, resulting in **748 unique disease classes** used for training and evaluation.
 - **Nature:** Contains varying combinations of symptoms for diseases and exhibits significant **class imbalance** (long tail effect), unlike the previous idealized dataset.
 This presents a more realistic modeling challenge.
-- **Baseline Performance:** Initial model training (LR, RF, MLP) yields baseline accuracies in the mid-80s, reflecting the increased complexity compared to the previous dataset where 100% accuracy was achieved due to its separable nature.
+- **Baseline Performance:** Initial model training (LR, RF, MLP) yields baseline test accuracies in the 83.8% - 86.4% range and Macro F1 scores between 78.2% - 83.7%, reflecting the increased complexity compared to the previous dataset where 100% accuracy was achieved due to its separable nature.

-This dataset replaces the previous smaller, balanced dataset.
+- This dataset replaces the previous smaller, balanced dataset.
 Consequently, prior preprocessing steps like alias resolution and validation against a separate treatment mapping file are no longer applicable.

 ---